Who has the last word? Understanding How to Sample Online Discussions: Removing leaves from the count of justified arguments

-On the contrary, for $q=0.1$ the behaviour of scale-free graphs appears to be totally different from the behaviour of Kialo graphs when $\widehat{q}<0.2$.
-In fact, $\widetilde{p}_h^{nl}$ in Kialo discussions shows a clear oscillatory behaviour typical of homogeneous trees.
-This may suggest again that when the discussions are particularly controversial (as captured by small values of $\widehat{q}$), their structure is very different from the one of discussions with higher values of $q$.
-At variance with the oscillatory behaviour of $\widetilde{p}_h$ for $\widehat{q}<0.2$, oscillations are particularly evident in $\widetilde{p}_h^{nl}$.
-These amplification of the oscillation behaviour can be understood by looking at Equation \ref{p_hmax} that was approximately describing the oscillation of $p_{max}$ in homogeneous trees.
-Their amplitude was directly dependent on $p(0)$ as we discussed earlier.
-However if we subtract $p(0)$ from $p_{max}$ and we divide by $(1-p(0))$ (for $p(0) < 1$), we are left with the full-amplitude oscillating part only, {i.e.} more formally
+\paragraph{Aggressive discussions}.
+In aggressive discussions $q \ll 1$ and we still have the same non-trivial dependence of $p^{nl}_{h}$ on $\widehat{k_h}$, $p^{nl}_{h+1}$ and $\widehat{p}(0|h)$.
+As before, Equation \ref{noleaves_approx} gives a good prediction of the behaviour of $p^{nl}$ and shows that leaves have an influence on the probability of non-leaf arguments being justified even if they are not counted in the set of justified arguments.
+In aggressive discussions, the behaviour of scale-free graphs (Figure~\ref{subfig-4-no_leaves}) appear to be totally different from the behaviour of Kialo graphs when $\widehat{q}<0.3$ (Figure~\ref{subfig-1-no_leaves}).
+In fact, $\widetilde{p}_h^{nl}$ in Kialo discussions shows a clear oscillatory behaviour typical of homogeneous trees (Figure \ref{subfig-1-Poisson}).
+The impossibility to see this oscillatory behaviour in $p_h$ (Figure \ref{subfig-1-stat}) can be explained by the presence of leaves in the count of justified arguments.
+In fact, looking at Equation \ref{p_hmax}, which was approximately describing the oscillation of the upper bound $p_{max}$ of $p_h$ in homogeneous trees with $p(0) \gg 0$, we can see that the oscillations amplitude was controlled by leaf probability $p(0)$ and dampened for large $p(0)$.
+If now we use the statistics of non-leaves justified comments formalized in Equation \ref{pnlHAT}, i.e subtract $p(0)$ from $p_{max}$, and we divide by $(1-p(0))$ (for $p(0) < 1$), we are left with:

-In fact the analysis of no-leaves winner statistics formalized in Equation \ref{pnlHAT} is in this case effectively zooming on (and making it finally apparent beyond any possible doubt) the oscillating part of the winning statistics that is expected in a homogeneous tree rather than a scale-free tree.
-As a consequence we can also conclude that the uneven behaviour previously observed for $\widetilde{p}_h$ in the first panel of Figure \ref{fig:stat} was indeed a largely squeezed and slightly deformed oscillatory behaviour as well.

-\begin{remark} In conclusion, when looking at the statistics of non-leaf arguments, the method of sampling the discussion to get as many of the winning arguments as possible at first is highly non trivial.
-For balanced graphs, where the amount of attack and support is comparable ($q\approx 0.5$), we only need the number of nodes per level in order to predict the percentage of winners and we can estimate it using Eq. \ref{q05_noleaves}.
-When there is a high level of agreeability or support ($q > 0.5$), we can follow the same indications that we gave both for scale-free graphs and homogeneous in-degree graphs.
-For graphs in which the discussions is very controversial ($q$ small) the method of sampling the graph is the same as for homogeneous graphs, i.e. sampling levels according to their parity starting from the last level of the tree. \end{remark}